 “I liked the way it felt coming out of my hand.
 With the spiked grip, all of the pressure was coming off the middle finger, whereas with a traditional grip you have the index finger on there as well.
 I feel like that kind of takes some of the speed off of it; it slows it down a little more.
 This way I’m just kind of ripping with the middle finger, while my pointer finger is there to … I wouldn’t say ‘guide it.’
 It’s more that it’s just kind of resting on the ball.

 “It’s funny: when you’re younger, you want everything to look nasty.
 You want your fastball to be hard, you want this big sweeping slider, and you want this big, looping curveball.
 Over time, you realize that you want everything to look the same.
 I want my pitches to come out of the same slot, stay on the same plane, and break at the last minute.
 Instead of flipping my curveball, I’m trying to drive it through the catcher.”
 (David Laurila - FANGRAPHS -

 March 4, 2019)

 - As of the start of the 2019 season, Robbie had a career record of 35-38 with a 4.04 ERA, 739 strike outs, .242 BA against, having allowed 562 hits and 80 home runs in 616 innings.

 June 2-11, 2014: Ray was on the D.L.

-- July 29-August 24, 2017: The Diamondbacks placed Ray on the seven-day concussion disabled list, a day after he was hit in the head by a line drive against the Cardinals.
+July 29-August 24, 2017: The Diamondbacks placed Ray on the 7-day concussion disabled list one day after he was hit in the head by a line drive against the Cardinals.